mborin88/Rover-Simulator-B/README.md

 metric_mean| STRING ARRAY | Position of where mean of sampling metric will be located. ([0]: (L)eft, (M)iddle, (R)ight, [1]: (T)op, (M)iddle, (B)ottom)
 metric_covariance|2D FLOAT ARRAY | Covariance matrix for generating sampling metric num_r_samples| INTEGER | Number of base samples to be used if using a fixed sampler.
 (No. samples adjsuted from this point automatically)
+K_sampler[0] | FLOAT | Gain for the rovers own sampling metric measure K_sampler[1] | FLOAT | Gain for the neighbouring rovers sampling metrics.
+Affects how significant the neighbouring rovers metrics are.
+K_smapler[2] | FLOAT | Gain for natural increase of sampling distance if insignificant metric recieved. sampling_time | INTEGER | Number of steps required for successful sample to be taken.
+(Steps rover will be stationary for) metric_order | INTEGER | Whether to take absolute, first order or second order derivative of the metric.

 ## Missions